WHAT IS LITTLE EGYPT?

 EXA HUANG

 Exa is a Los Angeles-based producer currently studying at the American Film Institute.
-As a former director at VICE, her past producing work includes Aquaman, Monster Hunter, and Simon West’s Skyfire.
-Also content evaluation at VALHALLA.
+As a former director at VICE, her past producing work includes Aquaman, Monster Hunter, and Simon West’s Skyfire, along with content evaluation at VALHALLA.

 In her commercial works, Exa has helmed documentaries for Burberry, Nike, YSL, and Levi’s, often exploring the tension between youth culture and lived reality.
 Her work draws heavily from underground subcultures and generational dissonance.